Salicylic acid

 Synonym(s)

-Medium strength acid which produces a pH of 2-3 in aqueous vehicle systems.
-Only in its acid form can it be absorbed by the skin.
-Salicylic acid is used as antiseptic and keratolytic agent.
-It is one of the active agents most frequently prescribed in individual formulations.
-It very often occurs in suspended semisolid formulations but also in dissolved form in hydrophilic and lipophilic vehicles.
+Medium-strength acid that generates a pH of 2-3 in water-containing vehicle systems.
+It can only be absorbed by the skin in its acid form.
+Salicylic acid is used as an antiseptic and keratolytic agent.
+It is one of the most frequently prescribed active ingredients in individual formulations.
+It is very often found in suspended semi-solid preparations, but also in dissolved form in hydrophilic and lipophilic vehicles.

 Salicylic acid has keratoplastic and keratolytic effects; also antibacterial and antimycotic.